 Advance health care directive

 Designates an agent to make medical decisions for the young adult.
-This could be you, as the parent or another trusted adult.
+This could be you, as the parent, or another trusted adult.
 Each state has different laws governing medical power of attorney, thereby requiring different forms.

 Durable financial power of attorney

 Allows the parent or another trusted adult to take care of personal business in the event the adult child is unable to do so.
-This form would allow the parent to take care of such important tasks such as signing tax returns, paying bills, and accessing bank accounts for the incapacitated adult child.
+This form would allow the parent to take care of important tasks such as signing tax returns, paying bills, and accessing bank accounts for the incapacitated adult child.
 A durable power of attorney is indeed powerful and gives broad access to sensitive financial and legal decision making and should only be given to a trusted relative or friend.

 This article is a service of the Law Office of Keoni Souza, LLC, an estate planning law firm in Honolulu, Hawaii.
 We don’t just draft documents; we ensure you make informed and empowered decisions about life and death, for yourself and the people you love.
 That's why we offer a Family Wealth Planning Session, ™ during which you will get more financially organized than you’ve ever been before, and make all the best choices for the people you love.
 You can begin by contacting our office today to schedule a Family Wealth Planning Session and mention this article to find out how to get this $750 session at no charge.